goldsborough/algs4/mergesort/README.md

 - Documents code.
 - Use assertions to check internal invariants.

-Proposition: Mergesort uses at most *N lg N* compares and 6 *N lg N* array accesses to sort any aray of size N.
+Proposition: Mergesort uses at most *N lg N* compares and *6N lg N* array accesses to sort any aray of size N.

 Proof: The number of compares *C(N)* and array accesses *A(N)* to mergesort an array of size *N* satisfy the recurrences: